 The importance of "eating your greens" might be a no-brainer, but have you considered the importance of eating your reds, yellows, purples, and whites too?
 Eating a rainbow of plant-based foods is critical to ensuring you're getting the vitamins and minerals you need for optimal health.

-How does eating the rainbow support optimal health?
-Including a diverse range of plant-based wholefoods in your diet is critical to supporting a healthy gut, and our gut health plays a central role in influencing our overall health and wellbeing.
-For optimal health, we need to be eating a colourful range of fruits, vegetables, nuts, seeds, legumes, and wholegrains to support a varied nutrient intake and promotes a healthy gut microbiome.
+How does eating the rainbow support optimal immune health?
+Including a diverse range of plant-based wholefoods in your diet is key to supporting a healthy gut, and our gut health plays a central role in influencing a healthy-functioning immune system (around 70% of our immune system is located in the gut).
+Including a colourful range of high-fibre, plant foods in our diets helps ensure a varied nutrient intake and promotes a healthy gut microbiome.